infinum/Retromock/SPECIFICATION.md

   Call<User> getUser();
 ```

-On the other hand, if annotation is listed on a method and its value is set to `true` response will be mocked.
-Adding this annotation without value parameter is equivalent to adding it with `true` parameter.
+Annotating the method without a `value` parameter and explicitly setting it to `true` will both result in mocked response since `true` is the default value.
 ###### Example
 ```java
   @Mock